 for England (2)’

 It shows the plot by the junction of Smallbrook Lane and Great Preston Road.
 The dimensions given are 240 feet by 171 feet with an area of one acre.
 The areas surrounding the plot are clearly marked as belonging to John Oglander but at the entrance to the cemetery plot there is an area marked ‘Right of way’.
-It is possible the first burial took place in 1896.
+The first burial took place 10th February 1896.

 RSHG would like to thank Doreen Kent, the Church Warden/Church Secretary, church volunteer Charlie Snow, David Marshall and David Earle for their work providing and documenting the history of the church and cemetery.